loryfelnunez/loryn808.github.io/_posts/2015-11-29-list-comp-cond-exp.md

 ---
 layout: post
-title: Trying to be Pythonic - List Comprehension with Conditional Expressions
+title: List Comprehension with Conditional Expressions
 ---

 In my attempt o write "Pythonic" code, I googled "Pythonic code".
 How can code be considered "Pythonic"?